Crochet Instructions: How to do a Double Crochet stitch

 Step 3.

 Put your yarn over the crochet hook by holding the yarn still and moving your needle under the working yarn from front to back.
-(If you prefer you can hold the hook still and move the yarn over from back to front.)
 This is called "yarn over" and is usually abbreviated; YO

 Step 4.